 Spoiler alert.
 Some of the homes are in disrepair, while others are secluded behind walls and gates.
 This white home was owned by Peter Lawford and Patricia Kennedy.
 Rumor has it Peter introduced Marilyn to his brother-in-law John.
 Ms. Monroe’s home is around the corner.

 For a next stop in downtown Palm Springs hit the Palm Springs Art Museum.
 Check the museum’s operating hours in advance.
-Currently the museum requires advance reservations, and is closed Monday – Wednesday.
-When COVID restrictions lapse, the Annenberg Theater will be alive again with music, dance, and theater events.
+The Annenberg Theater is alive with music, dance, and theater events.
 Grab a casual lunch or cocktail at the High Bar on the rooftop of the Kimpton Rowan Palm Springs.

 The Kimpton perches above the Palm Springs Art Museum and provides a front row seat for the outdoor “Sand Pit” exhibit filled with 10 fiberglass babies by Czech artist David Cerný.
 Exhibit info from Palm Springs Life is a good read while waiting for drinks.
 A parking garage will eventually fill the space.

 The Palm Springs Aerial Tramway takes riders 2.5 miles on a 10-minute journey to the Mountain Station in San Jacinto State Park.
 Allow 2-8 hours depending on your activities at the top.
 Get your tickets immediately.
 If your day is not on sale then return early and purchase your ticket immediately when available.
 Purchase parking too.